mleonardallen/CarND-Path-Planning-Project/README.md

 ### Behavior Planner

-As input the behavior planner receives `sensor fusion` data, `map` data, current [`state`](#States), as well as current location and velocity data for the car.
+As input the behavior planner receives `sensor fusion` data, `map` data, current [State](#States), as well as current location and velocity data for the car.
 Using these inputs, the behavior planner creats a variety of possible trajectories that the car could take.
 The process works as follows:

 1. Given current `state`, get all transition `states`.
 2. For each `transition` state, determine if the transition `is valid` given the current environment.
 For example `Prepare Lane Change Left (<=)` is not a `valid` `state` if the car is already in the left most lane.
 3. If `valid`, then generate car `waypoints` using the `Trajectory` module.
 4. Calculate the [Costs](#costs) of the `waypoints`
 5. The lowest `cost` trajectory is chosen by the behavior planner.
+6. The `state` representing the lowest cost trajectory is returned to the main loop for evaluation by the `Trajectory` module.
+At this point the `state` does not contain exact waypoints, but rather is a general instruction such as `Change Lane Left (<=)` and a `target lane`.

 #### Dynamic Programming & Planning Depth